hiepnguyenbg/Tekora-Online-Sales-Analysis/README.md

 Insights and recommendations are provided on the following key areas:

-- **Sales Trends Analysis:** Evaluation of historical sales patterns, focusing on North Star Metrics - Sales, Order Volume, and Average Order Value (AOV).
+- **Sales Trends Analysis:** Evaluation of historical sales patterns, focusing on North Star Metrics - Revenue, Order Volume, and Average Order Value (AOV).
 - **Product Level Performance:** An analysis of Tekora's various product lines, understanding their impact on sales and returns.
 - **Regional Comparisons:** An evaluation of sales and orders by region.
 - **Loyalty Program Success:** An assessment of the loyalty program on sales.